 Once the material is dried sufficiently, it's sealed in a moisture-free package, often with an oxygen-absorbing material.
 As long as the package is secure, the material can sit on a shelf for years and years without degrading, until it's restored to its original form with a bit of water (a very small amount of moisture remains, so the material will eventually spoil).
 If everything works correctly, the material will go through the entire process almost completely unscathed!

-For more information on freeze-drying, including its history and applications, check out the links on the next page.
+For more information on freeze-drying, including its history and applications, check out the links below.

 - Why do apples and potatoes turn brown when you slice them?